-The first course in the education minor is EDUC 220-221, the prerequisite for all other education courses.
+The first course in the education minor is EDUC 220-221, the prerequisite for all other education courses

-- This course requires the following overall GPA minimums: 2.2 for sophomores and 2.45 for juniors. - Students must take PRAXIS I or submit approved substitute scores by December of their junior year.
-PRAXIS I is required for program admission and before enrollment in any other required education course.

-- SAT score of 1100 with 530 minimum in math and reading or ACT score of 24 (minimum 22 math/46 English) may be substituted for PRAX IS I. The student must provide a copy of the SAT or ACT scores to the education department. - As of April 2010, candidates may take PRAXIS 1 math only and VCLA reading and writing to meet requirements.
+- This course requires the following overall GPA minimums: 2.2 for sophomores and 2.45 for juniors. - By December of their junior year, students must take PRAXIS I Mathematics Assessment and VCLA.
+This is required for program admission. - SAT score of 1100 with 530 minimum in math and reading or ACT score of 24 (minimum 22 math/46 English) may be substituted for PRAXIS I. The student must provide a copy of the SAT or ACT scores to the education department.